 For a long time, I used a large pencil case.
 It had the advantage, that it didn’t take up too much space and came with several partitions.
 However, due to the small size of the partitions, it felt cramped and difficult to take out my gears of war.

-It is a bit larger than my old carrier, but the contents are easier to access.
+It is a bit larger than my old carrier, but the contents are easy to access.

 That said, any suitable container does the trick 🙂